elys-network/LP-Rebalancing-Vault/ARCHITECTURE.md

 ## High-Level Data Flow

-The High Yield LP Vault operates in a continuous cycle.
+The LP Yield Optimizer Vault operates in a continuous cycle.
 The following diagram illustrates the flow of data between the core components during a single operational cycle.

 ```mermaid
 graph TD